jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 #### Use livefs-edit to create a newly modified ISO

 Copy the updated `/tmp/grub.cfg` file over using the `--cp` (copy) argument.

-{{< notice note >}}
-After writing this article, I noticed there's also a `--autoinstall` argument to combine the user-data and live-server on one usb.
-I believe it would accept our `user-data` file and automatically update the kernel arguments - but have not tested.
-{{< /notice >}}

 ```shell
 # copy command exactly as is, it appends `-modded` to the new filename